Sharan-reddy-stack/sre-technical-test/README.md

 Health check timeouts optimized for container environments Resource limits and monitoring thresholds based on typical application usage Security considerations with proper network isolation and access controls

-This implementation demonstrates enterprise-level SRE capabilities suitable for production deployment and operational monitoring requirements.